t73fde/llf/README.md

 some other implementations, there are two types of atoms: symbols and string.
 Symbols are case-insensitive, a string may contains any sequence of unicode characters, using UTF-8 encoding.
-An expression of the form `()`, `(A)`, `(A B)`, ..., is a list, where A and B are s-expressions.
+An expression of the form `()`, `(A)`, `(A B)`, ..., is an array, where A and B are s-expressions.
 There is no pair type.

 The framework contains types, functions, and methods to create s-expressions, to encode them as a string, to write them somewhere, and to evaluate them.